top of page

 Tip 3:

-You can buy a heating plate to help dry the ink immediately.
-Most of our customers don't use them but a lot of the DTF printers coming in from China have one built-in to the front of the printer (where the printed PET film is dried after coming out of the printer).
-They can definitely help, especially if you are printing in a cold environment or using very high resolution white ink.
-If you have a plate, make sure it is turned on, of course.
+You can buy a heating plate to help dry the ink immediately after the design was printed on the film.
+The commercial DTF printers coming in from China have a built-in to the front of the printer (where the printed PET film is dried after coming out of the printer).
+They can definitely help especially if you are printing in a cold environment or using very high resolution white ink.

 Tip 4:

-Our redback premium PET film comes in aluminium or plastic zip-locked bags with a silica moisture absorber for added protection from moisture.
+Our redback premium PET film sheets a plastic zip-locked bags and the rolls in plastic bags with a silica moisture absorber for added protection from moisture.
 Our customers report that different weather conditions and even different times of the year require different settings if their setup is their garage (with open door).

 Hopefully these few tips can help if you are experiencing white DTF ink running down the PET film and compromising your prints.